ReiTwo/pokemon-showdown-master/psmaster/docs/feature_function.md

 # Feature function
 There are mainly three representations of the feature function: *tabular*, *binary* and *non-binary*.
 For Pokemon Showdown, tabular features are infeasible due to an overly large state-action space, so I decided to go with the simple binary representation.
-On the other hand, I believe that the non-binary representation will achieve a better result, but it is more complicated to implement as compared to the binary representation (lazy . . .).
+On the other hand, I believe that the non-binary representation will achieve a better result, but it is more complicated (lazy . . .) to implement as compared to the binary representation.

 ## **x**(*s*): vector of features visible when in state *s*
 The binary representation is constructed by first assigning indices, from 0 to *n - 1*, to all states.
 Then, the binary encoding of the state index is used as a feature vector to represent that state.
 The length of a feature vector is determined by the total number of states.